randomtruffles/Dominion_League/_posts/2022-03-21-season-51-feedback-report.md

 The scheduled returning form question for season 51 was concerning length of breaks; however, with the recent Town Hall we will push it back, and instead be polling about use of expansions.

 There is a pace of play town hall in the future, but we are looking to gather more data first.
-The Season 51 Town Hall will instead be a reverse town hall, where players are given the opportunity to delve into the inner workings of moderation, and possibly give us some ideas for improvement.
+The Season 51 Town Hall will instead be a reverse town hall, where players are given the opportunity to delve into the inner workings of moderation, and possibly give us some ideas for improvement in an open forum.